 The Company's 2000 Stock Option and Incentive Plan (the "2000 Incentive Plan") provides for awards in the form of incentive stock options, non-qualified stock options, restricted stock awards and other forms of awards to officers, directors, employees and consultants of the Company.
-At December 31, 2016 and December 31, 2015, there were 119,066 and 123,282 share options issued under this plan, respectively.
+At December 31, 2017 and December 31, 2016, there were 95,466 and 119,066 share options issued under this plan.